 “The Chariot to me represents triumph and moving towards a better state of being.
 I will say though that short term I may find myself running into some problems and conflicts: a lot of people may not be happy with the fact that I am merging my pages.
 I will need to take these things into account if I decide to do so”.

-For the rest of the reading, we are going to focus on what is known as "The Staff" (pink) of the cross (blue), which is the line with 4 cards next to the actual cross.
+For the rest of the reading, we are going to focus on what is known as "The Staff" (gold) of the cross (blue), which is the line with 4 cards next to the actual cross.
 The presence of a staff is what makes this a Celtic Cross and not just a regular Cross Spread (which is a thing by the way).
 Here is the staff and the cross highlighted for your reference:

 Card 7: The Seeker